Our Privacy Commitment To You

 Who We Are

-Our organization, change.creates.change Nutrition Counselling, includes at the time of writing, Jillian Walsh, RD.
+Our organization, change.creates.change Eating Disorder Counselling, includes at the time of writing, Jillian Walsh, RD.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal health information we hold.
 These include computer consultants, office security and maintenance, bookkeepers and accountants, lawyers, temporary workers to cover holidays, credit card companies, website managers and cleaners.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.

 Why We Collect Personal Health Information